quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part47_The_10-armed_Te.md

 #### Step-size Parameter and Sample Averages

-Background context: The step-size parameter, denoted by \(\alpha\), is crucial for updating the average reward estimates in multi-armed bandit problems.
+Background context: The step-size parameter, denoted by $\alpha$, is crucial for updating the average reward estimates in multi-armed bandit problems.
 In the stationary case, sample averages are used to estimate action values.
 However, in nonstationary environments, a constant step-size parameter can be employed to give more weight to recent rewards.

-:p What is the role of the step-size parameter \(\alpha\) in updating the average reward estimates?
+:p What is the role of the step-size parameter $\alpha$ in updating the average reward estimates?
 ??x
-The step-size parameter \(\alpha\) controls how much weight is given to new observations versus previous estimates.
-In nonstationary environments, a constant \(\alpha\) can ensure that more recent rewards have a higher influence on the updated estimates.
+The step-size parameter $\alpha $ controls how much weight is given to new observations versus previous estimates.
+In nonstationary environments, a constant$\alpha$ can ensure that more recent rewards have a higher influence on the updated estimates.
 ```java
 // Pseudocode for updating Q(a) with a constant step-size parameter alpha
 for each action a: